CameronD17/thecajuwedding/pages/en/order-of-the-day.md

 ![Saturday timeline]({{site.url}}/assets/img/saturday_timeline.png)

-If Aberfeldy finally has a parkrun, then we'll be off doing that in the morning.
-Please join us if you are able to!
-We are planning to be back at Boreland for about 10:30.
 If you're coming from afar on the day, please arrive by 12:30!

 # Drinks